Beliavsky/Fortran-Tools/README.md

 [stng](https://github.com/uwplse/stng): compiler for Fortran stencils using verified lifting, by Alvin Cheung et al. It takes input codes in Fortran and automatically rewrites them to Halide, a new high-performance domain-specific language that leverages GPUs for computation.

+[System FOR Automated Parallelization (SAPFOR)](https://github.com/dvm-system/sapfor): software development suite that is focused on cost reduction of manual program parallelization, by kaniandr and zoocide.
+It was primarily designed to perform a source-to-source transformation of a sequential program for execution on heterogeneous clusters.

 ### Plotting
 [accis](https://github.com/ihutch/accis): plotting and graphics library by Ian Hutchinson.
 Related project: [PLOTTRACES](https://github.com/ihutch/PLOTTRACES)